meedan/meedan-ui-guide/README.md

 We're designing in the browser.
 To get started, install the dependencies and run the compiler.

-In general, each component is a single template HTML file with a .dust extension.
+In general, each component is a single template HTML file.

 ## Installing dependencies